-- 4.19 Course providers shall ensure that all course-related publicity is accurate and relevant.
-Course providers are allowed to market or promote these activities to the industry via SMS and email if consent has been obtained in accordance to the requirements under the Personal Data Protection Act (PDPA) 2012.
-Course providers shall not employ undesirable methods to promote their course or conduct any form of recruitment activities such as marketing their products and services. - 4.20 CEA will accord CPD credits for courses under the Professional Competencies.
-CPD course providers conducting Professional Competencies are required to obtain CEA's approval before the CPD course can be conducted. - 4.21 KEOs will accord the CPD credits for courses under the Generic Competencies.
+- 5.22 Course providers shall ensure that all course-related publicity is accurate and relevant.
+Course providers are allowed to market or promote these activities to the industry if consent has been obtained in accordance with the requirements under the Personal Data Protection Act (PDPA) 2012.
+Course providers shall not employ undesirable methods to promote their course or conduct any form of recruitment activities such as marketing their products and services. - 5.23 CEA will accord CPD credits for courses under the Professional Competencies.
+CPD course providers conducting Professional Competencies are required to obtain CEA's approval before the CPD course can be conducted. - 5.24 KEOs will accord the CPD credits for courses under the Generic Competencies.
 KEOs have the responsibility to ensure that their salespersons comply with the regulatory requirements of the CPD scheme.
-KEOs need to assess the relevance of courses/activities undertaken by their salespersons are in line with SkillsFuture Singapore's list of CCSs. - 4.22 Course providers may use the following statement in their marketing materials for approved CPD courses: For Professional Competencies: "awarded x CPD credits under Professional Competencies".
+KEOs need to assess the relevance of courses/activities undertaken by their salespersons are in line with SkillsFuture Singapore's list of CCSs. - 5.25 Course providers may use the following statement in their marketing materials for approved CPD courses: For Professional Competencies: "awarded x CPD credits under Professional Competencies".
 For Generic Competencies: "y CPD credits under Generic Competencies based on CEA's guidelines".